needle-tools/needle-engine-support/documentation/export.md

 - Transparency isn't automatically set currently.
 If you want your custom shader to be transparent, you can set that from a custom component on the GameObject.

 ## Exporting Lightmaps
-To export lightmaps you simply [generate lightmaps ⇡](https://docs.unity3d.com/Manual/Lightmapping.html) in Unity.
+To export lightmaps simply [generate lightmaps ⇡](https://docs.unity3d.com/Manual/Lightmapping.html) in Unity.
 Lightmaps will be automatically exported.

+### Recommended Lightmap Settings
+- Lightmap Encoding: Normal Quality (adjust in Project Settings > Player)
+- Progressive GPU (faster and usually accurate enough for small scenes)
+- Non-Directional Lightmaps
+- Max Lightmap Size 2k (you can go higher, but expect large files)
+- Compress Lightmaps OFF (increases quality; otherwise will be compressed again at export time)